U.S. Department of Energy - Energy Efficiency and Renewable Energy

 As with the other tools, this software gathers data remotely and generates a report that can be used to make decisions about your site structure before going to the time and expense of adding content to your site.

-How to use it: Contact Wendy Littman when you would like to conduct a Tree Jack study.
-Wendy will walk you through how the tools work and provide access so you can set up your study.
+How to use it: Contact the Web Usability Coordinator when you would like to conduct a Tree Jack study.
+They will walk you through how the tools work and provide access so you can set up your study.

-For more information on these tools and how they can be used, contact EERE's Web Usability Coordinator, Wendy Littman.
+For more information on these tools and how they can be used, contact the Web Usability Coordinator.